Chart Color Schemes

 Warrimoo shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Warrimoo's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 37.5% possess university qualifications, compared to the SA4 region's 23.9% and Australia's 30.4%.
-This educational advantage positions Warrimoo favourably for knowledge-based opportunities.
+Warrimoo's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 37.5% possess university qualifications, surpassing the SA4 region's 23.9% and Australia's 30.4%.
+This high level of educational attainment positions Warrimoo favourably for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 24.1%, followed by postgraduate qualifications (8.7%) and graduate diplomas (4.7%).

-Vocational credentials are also prominent, with 34.6% of residents aged 15+ holding such qualifications – advanced diplomas at 11.9% and certificates at 22.7%.
-Educational participation is high in Warrimoo, with 31.3% of residents currently enrolled in formal education.
-This includes primary education (10.3%), secondary education (8.7%), and tertiary education (4.9%).
+Vocational credentials are also prominent, with 34.6% of residents aged 15 and above holding such qualifications - advanced diplomas comprise 11.9% and certificates make up 22.7%.
+Educational participation is notably high in Warrimoo, with 31.3% of residents currently enrolled in formal education.
+This includes 10.3% in primary education, 8.7% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education